Supporting your child after a kidney transplant

 • Education: your child’s schooling may be interrupted, especially if your child has to go to the hospital frequently for tests, and around and after the operation.
 Your hospital can arrange for a teacher to give lessons.

-• Money: A renal social worker may be able to help you access any financial benefits from the government that you are entitled to.
+• Money: A kidney social worker or hospital support worker may be able to help you access any financial benefits from the government that you are entitled to.

 • Holidays: preparing for a transplant, waiting for a suitable kidney to become available, and the many follow-up appointments and after care needed in the months after the operation may make it more difficult to plan family time such as holidays or visiting other family members.
 Speak with your team about how to plan this time away so that it fits around your child’s healthcare needs.